Stock market today: Wall Street wilts to trim its big gain for May

 NEW YORK (AP) — U.S. stocks are pulling back on Wednesday and trimming their gains for May, which had been on track to be Wall Street’s best month in six.

-The S&P 500 was 0.8% lower in early trading and sinking further from its record set last week.
-The Dow Jones Industrial Average was down 427 points or 1.1%, as of 9:35 a.m.
-Eastern time, and the Nasdaq composite was 0.7% lower after setting its latest all-time high.
+The S&P 500 was 0.5% lower in midday trading and sinking further from its record set last week.
+The Dow Jones Industrial Average was down 354 points or 0.9%, as of 11 a.m.
+Eastern time, and the Nasdaq composite was 0.3% lower a day after setting its latest all-time high.

-Another tick higher in longer-term Treasury yields was also weighing on the stock market broadly, and the 10-year yield rose to 4.58% from 4.54% late Tuesday.
+Another climb in longer-term Treasury yields was also weighing on the stock market broadly, and the 10-year yield rose to 4.60% from 4.54% late Tuesday.
 It’s still down for the month, but it’s been creeping higher since dropping below 4.40% in the middle of May.

+Higher Treasury yields hurt prices for all kinds of investments, but they can pack a particularly hard punch on utilities and real-estate stocks.
+When bonds pay more in interest, they can peel away income-seeking investors who might otherwise buy those stocks for their relatively big dividends.

+Utility stocks in the S&P 500 fell 1.4% as a group, and real-estate investment trusts dropped 1.2% for some of the worst losses in the market.

-The swings have come as traders recalibrate their expectations for when the Federal Reserve could begin cutting its main interest rate, which is at its highest level in more than two decades.
+This month's swings in Treasury yields have come as traders recalibrate their expectations for when the Federal Reserve could begin cutting its main interest rate, which is at its highest level in more than two decades.

 The Fed is trying to pull off the balancing act of grinding down on the economy just enough through high interest rates to get inflation fully under control, but not so much that it leads to widespread layoffs.

+Despite worries about cracks showing in spending by U.S. consumers, particularly those making lower incomes, economists at BNP Paribas expect a healthy job market, slowing inflation and even gains made by some investors in cryptocurrencies to help support the main engine of the economy.

+“The US consumer has defied the gravity of high interest rates and inflation," as well as jitters about an uncertain economy, according to Yelena Shulyatyeva, senior U.S. economist at BNP Paribas.

 The U.S. stock market has been continuing to set records despite worries about interest rates staying high in part because stocks related to artificial-intelligence technology keep rising.
 Nvidia's latest blowout profit report helped drive the frenzy even higher, but momentum can't last forever.
-Its stock is down 1.4% and on track for its first dip since its profit report a week ago.
+Its stock fell in morning trading before flipping to a modest gain of 0.4%, which would be its weakest since its profit report a week ago.

-It helped offset a 12.1% jump for Dick's Sporting Goods, which topped analysts’ expectations for profit and revenue in the latest quarter.
+On the winning side of Wall Street was Dick's Sporting Goods, which jumped 16.4% after topping analysts’ expectations for profit and revenue in the latest quarter.
 The retailer also raised its forecast for profit over the full year.

 Stocks in Shanghai were roughly flat after the International Monetary Fund raised its forecast for China's economic outlook, saying it expects the No. 2 economy to grow at a 5% annual pace this year.
 But it also warned that consumer-friendly reforms are needed to sustain strong, high-quality growth.